1 We Don’t Need the Water

 # 2 Desal Will Hurt Families and Local Businesses

 The Poseidon Huntington Beach Desalination Plant would disproportionately harm low-income residents who can’t afford the water rate increases needed to pay for this excessively expensive project.
-We have a Human Right to Water and Poseidon’s expensive desalinated water will only make it harder for low-income ratepayers to afford clean, reliable water.
+We have a Human Right to Water and Poseidon’s expensive desalinated water—which costs nearly four times as much as imported water and almost five times more than harvesting stormwater—will only make it harder for low-income ratepayers to afford clean, reliable water.
 There are cheaper, safer ways to meet our water needs.

 Increased water bills put a heavy burden on local businesses, whose annual costs could skyrocket by forcing them to pay for Poseidon’s excessive costs.
 Many local businesses rely on tourism to make a modest living thanks in part to high-quality, reasonably priced water.
 Profits could shrink significantly if the desalination plant is built. #FueraPoseidon